The SOLIDWORKS software is maximized (dynamic) to your browser window size.

 You might also need to experiment with your browser's zoom level.
 A value less than 100% causes buttons and menus in SOLIDWORKS to shrink.
 To make them more accessible, increase the zoom level through your browser’s settings.

 Here are some basic tools for using SOLIDWORKS in a browser.

 Accesses more SOLIDWORKS applications, changes the resolution, shows and hides usage statistics, shares and quits the session, and so on.

-Uploads files from your local computer to the Uploads folder (under Favourites) in the session.
+Uploads files from your local computer to the Home folder using My Files

 The SOLIDWORKS in the browser session may also end if it times out.
 Time outs happen if you:

-Instead of using Dropbox, you can upload files from your computer to the browser.
+You can upload files from your computer to the Home Folder under My Files.

 To upload files:

 You can save files from the browser to your Home Folder and then clicking any file on your Home Folder will download it to your local machine.

 SOLIDWORKS® 3D CAD software delivers powerful design functionality with the intuitive SOLIDWORKS user interface to speed your design process and make you instantly productive.